-Doolie Day Out (DDO) for the Class of 2024 is scheduled for 1 Aug 20.
-DDO is a military event that is an integral part of Basic Cadet Training.
+Doolie Day Out (DDO) is a military event that is an integral part of Basic Cadet Training.
 On DDO, the cadets are assigned to participating host/sponsor families.
 Host families are registered sponsor families who live within the Greater Colorado Springs area (host families' residences may not exceed 50 miles from the academy.
 Not all host families are Sponsor families.
 Some may continue on through the year to sponsor cadets, a few others only host basic cadets on this one-day event every summer.
-Only registered host families with proper credentials and assignment letters (and dash passes) will be permitted to enter the pick-up area on DDO.
+Only registered host families with proper credentials and assignment letters (and dash passes) will be permitted to enter the pickup area on DDO.
 For most cadets, they will be meeting these families for the very first time.
 Most will offer sponsorship, but again... not all will sponsor through the year.
 If you like the family, don't be afraid to ask them (while spending DDO with them) if they would sponsor you.
-If they agree, they will need to let our office know by sending us by-name requests via email to cadet.sponsor@usafa.edu.
-Cadets will also have about 2 weeks from DDO to send us by-name or special requests.
+If they agree, they will need to let our office know by sending us by-name requests via email to cadets will also have about 2 weeks from DDO to send us by-name or special requests.